Inventory and Management of Assets

 |

 There are many other types of property and some can be hard to value.
-You should talk to a probate lawyer if you have questions about how to value property.
+You may want to talk to a probate lawyer if you have questions about how to value property.

 You must send a copy to any interested person who asks for it.
 You can also file the original with the court.